pv(1) — Linux manual page

 replaced if it already exists, and will be removed when pv

 exits.
-While pv is running, it will contain a single
+While pv is running, FILE will contain a single

 number - the process ID of pv - followed by a newline.